CMU-Perceptual-Computing-Lab/panoptic-toolbox/README.md

 ```
 Here, each subject has the following values.

-**id**: a unique subject index within a sequence.
+**id**: a unique subject index within a sequence:.
 Skeletons with the same id across time represent temporally associated moving skeletons (an individual).
-However, the same person may have multiple ids if he/she appeared multiple different times (e.g., left the studio and reappeared later).

-**joints19**: 19 3D joint locations, formatted as [x1,y1,z1,c1,x2,y2,z2,c2,...] where each c is a per-joint confidence score.
+However, the same person may have multiple ids **joints19**: 19 3D joint locations, formatted as [x1,y1,z1,c1,x2,y2,z2,c2,...] where each c ispanopticHDjoint confidence score.

 The 3D skeletons have the following keypoint order: